 ACEP is an active force in Washington, D.C., working on important issues that affect emergency medical care.
 ACEP's federal advocacy efforts revolve around one thing: ensuring that life-saving emergency care is there when it's needed nationwide.

 November 1, 2018 - CMS has released its final rule laying out changes to Medicare for 2019 that will impact emergency physicians in a number of ways.
-Read ACEP's summary of the changes here, or click here to see how ACEP weighed in on the original proposed rule on behalf of emergency physicians in our comment letter.
+Read ACEP's summary of the changes, or see how ACEP weighed in on the original proposed rule on behalf of emergency physicians in our comment letter.

 October 24, 2018 - President Trump signed a sweeping legislative package of bills to address the nation's growing opioid epidemic.
 Included in the package are the “Alternatives to Opioids (ALTO) in the Emergency Department Act” and the “Preventing Overdoses While in Emergency Rooms (POWER) Act,” both of which ACEP developed with the sponsoring members of Congress.
 Read the press release.
 Read more about ACEP's advocacy initiatives related to opioids.